juanramirezc2/vim-config/README.md

 #### Integration with git &mdash; [Fugitive](https://github.com/tpope/vim-fugitive)
 Provides full integration wit git.

-#### Advanced javascript features &mdash; [Tern for Vim](https://github.com/marijnh/tern_for_vim)
-Provides advanced javascript features like Smart variable rename, Find variable references, and Go to variable.
-If you use `.ternconf` &mdash; it'll improve autocompletion in your js files as well.
 #### Improved editing
 * [DelimitMate](https://github.com/Raimondi/delimitMate) &mdash; provides automatic closing of quotes, parenthesis, brackets, etc., also has some other related features that will make your time in insert mode a little bit easier.
 * [tcomment](https://github.com/tomtom/tcomment_vim) &mdash; tcomment provides easy-to-use, file-type sensible comments for Vim.
 It can handle embedded syntax.